Federal Tax Lien: How to Solve the Problem

 Tax lien

-A tax lien is a claim by the IRS that taxes are owed and they intend to collect these taxes.
-It is legal claim by the IRS against your property.
-The lien attaches to your property until the tax is paid.
+A federal tax lien is the government’s legal claim against a taxpayer’s property when taxes are owed and the IRS intends to collect these taxes.
+The federal tax lien attaches to your property, including financial assets, until the tax debt is paid.

-The purpose of a tax lien is to protect the government’s interest in the taxpayer’s assets.
-A lien informs the public that the IRS will receive payment first when the property is sold.
+The purpose of a federal tax lien is to protect the government’s interest in the taxpayer’s assets.
+A federal tax lien informs the public that the government’s interest has first priority.
+Meaning that the IRS (the Internal Revenue Service) will receive payment first when the property is sold.

-Tax liens only apply to the person whose name is listed on the lien.
-Thus, if the lien names one spouse and the other spouse owns the family home, then there is no impact on the title of the home.
+A federal tax lien only applies to the person whose name is listed on the lien.
+Thus, if the federal tax lien names one spouse and the other spouse owns the family home, then there is no impact on the title of the home.
+The same concept applies to all your property.

-Federal tax liens are often superior to other types of creditor liens.
-However, they do not automatically jump ahead of mortgages, Uniform Commercial Code (UCC) filings or previously filed liens.
+A federal tax lien is often superior to other types of creditor liens.
+However, they do not automatically jump ahead of mortgages, Uniform Commercial Code (UCC) filings, or previously filed liens.

 A tax lien starts with a warning.

-When does the IRS Lift or Remove a Tax Lien?
+When does the IRS Lift or Remove a Federal Tax Lien?

-• The IRS will lift a tax liens when the tax debt expires at the end of the 10-year Statute of Limitations period (known as the CSED).
+• The IRS will lift a federal tax lien when the tax debt expires at the end of the 10-year Statute of Limitations period.
+This is called the CSED, or collections statute expiration date.

-• A tax lien is also lifted when the tax is paid in full, or the IRS agrees to compromise the tax debt with an Offer in Compromise.
+• A federal tax lien is lifted when the tax debt is paid in full, or the IRS agrees to compromise the tax debt with an Offer in Compromise.

 Preventing a Federal Tax Lien

-The best way to prevent a federal tax lien is to pay your tax bill to the IRS.
-If you cannot afford to pay the taxes in full, request an installment agreement or payment plan.
-Depending on the amount of the tax and the length of time covered by the installment agreement, you may be able to avoid a tax lien entirely.
+The best way to prevent a federal tax lien is to pay your tax debt to the Internal Revenue Service.
+If you cannot afford to pay your tax debt in full, request an installment agreement or payment plan.
+Depending on the amount of the tax debt and the length of time covered by the installment agreement, you may be able to avoid a federal tax lien entirely.

-Expect to get letters in the mail from national tax resolution companies who buy list of federal tax liens.
+Because it is a public document, the notice of tax lien will alert creditors as well as national tax resolution companies who buy list of anyone with a federal tax lien.
 The resulting flood of mail is a pain, but there is nothing you can do about it.

 Collection Due Process Hearing

-The request for a hearing must be filed within 30 days of the IRS filing a Notice of Federal Tax Lien.
+The request for a hearing must be filed within 30 days after the IRS files a Notice of Federal Tax Lien.

-As a result of the Fresh Start Program, taxpayers who owe $25,000 or less to the IRS may request their tax lien to be withdrawn if they enter into a direct-debit installment agreement to pay off their tax.
-This means that the IRS withdraws a fixed sum of money from the taxpayer’s bank account on a given day each month.
+As a result of the Fresh Start Program, taxpayers with a tax debt of $25,000 or less to the Internal Revenue Service may request their federal tax lien to be withdrawn.
+This requires that they enter into a direct-debit installment agreement to pay off their tax debt.
+Also called a payment plan, an installment agreement means that the IRS withdraws a fixed sum of money from the taxpayer’s bank account on a given day each month.

-The IRS will required that three electronic monthly payments have been made.
+The Internal Revenue Service will required that three electronic monthly installment agreement payments have been made.

-If taxpayers meet this exception, then they may request that the their federal tax lien be withdrawn after making three monthly installment payments to the IRS.
+If taxpayers meet this exception for an installment agreement or payment plan, then they may request that the their federal tax lien be withdrawn after making three monthly installment payments to the IRS.

 CPA Tax Tip: For taxpayers who do not qualify for a withdrawal, a great strategy is to pay off the amount of the tax debt to below $25,000.
 The IRS will then withdraw the lien, assuming the other requirements are met.

-IRS liens are released after 10 years, when the statute of limitations on the tax debt expires (commonly called the CSED).
-There is no need to request that the lien be released.
+A federal tax lien is released after 10 years, when the statute of limitations on the tax debt expires.
+The collection statute expiration date is commonly called the CSED.
+There is no need to request that the federal tax lien be released.
 It will be done automatically.

-In other words, the IRS will forgive the tax liability, and the tax lien will be released, after 10 years.
+In other words, the IRS will forgive the tax debt, and the federal tax lien will be released, after 10 years.

-The IRS may send a Certificate of Release to the taxpayer when the tax is paid or the debt is compromised (which happens in an Offer in Compromise).
-This is your proof that the lien has been released.
+The IRS files a Certificate of Release to the taxpayer when the tax debt is paid or the tax debt is compromised (which happens in an Offer in Compromise).
+This is your proof that the federal tax lien has been released.

 Banks or other lenders may also request a copy of a Certificate of Release of a Federal Tax Lien when issuing a loan or line of credit.

+A federal tax lien attaches to all your property, including real estate, personal belongings, business property and financial assets.
 Homes on which there is a federal tax lien may still be sold.
-This is done by “discharging” the house from under the lien.
+This is done by “discharging” the house from under the federal tax lien.

 Here are three examples that illustrate how it is done:

-1. If there is equity in the house which can pay the tax in full, the IRS will provide a payoff letter and, once the house is sold and the tax is paid, will issue a lien release.
+1. If there is equity in the house which can pay the tax in full, the IRS files a payoff letter and, once the house is sold and the tax debt is paid, will issue a release of the federal tax lien.

-2. If there is equity in the house but not enough to pay the tax in full, the IRS will issue a lien discharge upon proof that the IRS is receiving all available equity in the house.
-The IRS will issue a lien release once the house is sold and the funds are received to pay down the tax.
+2. If there is equity in the house but not enough to pay the tax debt in full, the IRS files a federal tax lien discharge upon proof that the IRS is receiving all available equity in the house to pay the tax debt.
+The IRS files a release of the federal tax lien once the house is sold and the funds are received to pay down the tax.

-3. If there is no equity in house, the IRS will provide a lien release when the sellers prove that they are not receiving an equity from the sale.
+3. If there is no equity in house, the IRS files a release of federal tax lien when the sellers prove that they are not receiving any equity from the sale.

-In all three cases, the IRS will not hold up the sale provided that the above steps are followed.
+In all three cases, the IRS will not hold up the sale provided that the above steps relating to the federal tax lien are followed.
+The same concept applies to business property.

-In the context of an federal tax lien, subordination refers to the government allowing the lien of another lender to take precedence over its lien on the taxpayer’s property.
+In the context of a federal tax lien, subordination refers to the government allowing the federal tax lien of another lender to take precedence over its lien on the taxpayer’s property (both business property as well as personal property).
+This applies to a specific property.

 Here are three examples of how a subordination works:

-1. In the case of a loan refinancing, the IRS will agree to subordinate its lien to a bank or other mortgage lender if the new loan will be used to pay down the tax debt.
+1. In the case of a loan refinancing on the taxpayer’s home or other specific property, the IRS will agree to subordinate its federal tax lien to a bank or other mortgage lender if the new loan will be used to pay down the tax debt.

-2. The IRS will also agree to a subordination of the new loan is used to improve the property and thereby create additional equity to secure the tax debt.
+2. The IRS will also agree to a federal tax lien subordination if the new loan is used to improve the property or other specific property and thereby create additional equity to secure the tax debt.

-3. Lastly, the IRS will subordinate their lien if the new loan reduces the monthly mortgage payment, allowing the taxpayer to increase their monthly payments to the IRS to pay off the tax.
+3. Lastly, the IRS will subordinate their federal tax lien if the new loan reduces the monthly mortgage payment, allowing the taxpayer to increase their monthly payments to the IRS to pay off the tax debt.

-Prior to 2018, tax liens had a significant impact on credit scores, typically pushing scores down by more than 100 points.
+Prior to 2018, a federal tax lien had a significant impact on the credit report of taxpayers, typically pushing scores down by more than 100 points.

-In 2018, the three major credit bureaus – Equifax, Experian and TransUnion – decided to remove federal and state tax liens from their credit reports.
-This means that tax liens will no longer influence credit scores.
+In 2018, the three major credit bureaus – Equifax, Experian and TransUnion – decided to remove the federal tax lien from their credit reports.
+This means that a federal tax lien will no longer influence credit scores.

 To Conclude

-Our Atlanta-based firm represents taxpayers in a variety of tax issues, including back taxes, audits and the resolution of IRS notices.
+Our Atlanta-based firm represents taxpayers in a variety of tax issues, including back taxes, the resolution of a federal tax lien, audits and the resolution of IRS notices.
 When the issue includes a federal tax lien, we collaborate with mortgage brokers, bankers and real estate agents to get homes sold or refinanced, generally resulting in a favorable resolution of the tax debt.

 The need for good taxpayer representation is exploding.
 Be sure to work with a firm that knows how to handle these cases.